svn2github/wordpress-vip-plugins/thePlatform/README.md

 * autoplay	- (optional) - Force autoplay on /embed/ players, if omitted the default value will be taken from the embedding preferences
 * loop		- (optional) - Loop the release
 * tag		- (optional) - iframe/script, if omitted the value will be taken from the embedding preferences
-* embedded  - (optional) - true/false, if true the player will have /embed in the URI
 * params	- (optional) - Custom string that will be appended to the embed URL

 # == Configuration ==